AndrewLamWARC/react-state-demos/4-redux/README.md

 Github stars: 57,200

-Todo app with "global" state using redux in the classic way Redux is losing popularity because of 3 criticisms with the classic approach.
+Todo app with "global" state using redux in the classic way.
+Redux is losing popularity because of 3 criticisms with the classic approach.

 1. Configuration of redux store is too complex